|Food and Lodging ● Health Facilities ● Life Safety and Construction|

 North Dakota Skilled Nursing Homes

-There are 84 skilled nursing facilities in North Dakota that are licensed by the state and certified by the Centers for Medicare & Medicaid Services (CMS) to participate in the Medicare/Medicaid programs.
+Skilled nursing facilities in North Dakota are licensed by the state and certified by the Centers for Medicare & Medicaid Services (CMS) to participate in the Medicare/Medicaid programs.
 North Dakota Health Department's Division of Health Facilities has the contract for conducting the Medicare/Medicaid certification survey for CMS in these nursing facilities.

 List of Nursing home facilities in North Dakota (Adobe PDF)